Shin-Keisei 8800 series: History

 The trains were originally formed as eight-car sets, with the first set introduced on 26 February 1986.
 This was followed by four more sets in 1987, two sets in 1988, two sets in 1989, two sets in 1990, and one set in 1991.

 The original eight-car sets were formed as follows.
 The two M2 cars were each fitted with two lozenge-type pantographs.

 With Shin-Keisei's revised timetable on 10 December 2006, the 8800 series, alongside the 8000 and N800 series, began operation on Keisei Chiba Line through services.
 Three 8800 series sets (8801, 8841, and 8865) were rearranged to form four 6-car sets initially.

 In 2013, sets 8806 and 8815 were experimentally equipped with LED headlights, but these were subsequently replaced by conventional lights.
 Set 8801 received LED headlights from June 2015.

 Livery variations

+The 8800 series originally carried a livery of beige with thin brown waistline striping.
+In 2006, coinciding with the introduction of Keisei Chiba Line through services, the 8800 series received a revised livery with thin maroon waistline stripes, reminiscent of the livery used with the N800 series.

 The first set to receive Shin-Keisei's new pink corporate livery introduced in 2014 was 8816 in August 2014.

+Following the fleet's transfer to Keisei Electric Railway, one set received the Keisei corporate livery in May 2025.